 Tomorrow I’ll detail some things I don’t like about living and working in Negril, Jamaica as a freelance writer.

-P.P.S.: Following are All Posts to Date in This Series
+Following are All the Posts in This Series

 A Freelance Writer’s Life Abroad: Inside Peek at My Life as an American Living in Jamaica for a Year, Part XVIII (First post with video; lots of video!)